 Internet access can be provided on request (please ask the Manager: Pierangelo )

-Cows, horses, donkeys and other animals freely walking around offer a unique bucolic atmosphere, while vultures living in the Sierra de San Bartolome are circling in the summer sky.
+Cows, horses, donkeys and other animals freely walking around offer a unique bucolic atmosphere, while vultures living in the surrounding cliffs (also known as Sierra de San Bartolo) are circling in the summer sky.

 |Further details outdoors|

 - bikes rental

 - municipal paddle court

 - windsurfing lessons